-The Film Photography Project informs, engages and inspires film enthusiasts of all levels.
-While promoting the viability of vintage cameras and film through product reviews, frequent giveaways and exchange programs, the FPP is building a community of photographers from around the globe to share their creative output, experiences and passion for film photography.
-The Project includes the Film Photography Podcast, the FPP Flickr Page, FPP YouTube Channel, Facebook page, Twitter account, newsletter and the Film Photography Project Store.
+The Film Photography Project informs, engages and inspires film shooters both novice and professional via our bi-weekly internet radio show, The Film Photography Podcast. via the show, FPP is building a community of photographers from around the globe to share their creative output, experiences and passion for ﬁlm photography.
+The Project also includes our film / camera giveaways, the FPP Flickr Page, FPP YouTube Channel, Facebook page, Twitter account, newsletter and the Film Photography Project Store.